What is deformational plagiocephaly?

 It occurs in five to 45 percent of otherwise healthy newborns.
 Of the two forms of the condition, DFP was seen more commonly prior to 1991.
 Since then, DPP has become the more common variety, when pediatricians began recommending that infants be placed on their backs during sleep to minimize the chance of Sudden Infant Death Syndrome (SIDS).
 This measure has been successful in reducing SIDS, but it has also led to a dramatic rise in DPP.

 What causes deformational plagiocephaly?

-Cranial flattening is thought to arise when tissues or liquids in the uterus press against the soft, developing bones of a baby's head.
+Cranial flattening is thought to arise when tissues or liquids in the uterus press against the soft, developing bones of a baby’s head.
 It can also occur if a baby descends too early into the pelvis prior to birth.
 It is more common in twins than in single births.
-After birth, it is likely that the condition is related to the baby's lying with the head turned only to one side, because of weakness of the neck muscles.
-For unknown reasons, in more than two-thirds of all infants with deformational plagiocephaly, there is DPP of the right rear of the head, and DFP of the left forehead.
+After birth, it is likely that the condition is related to the baby’s lying with the head turned only to one side, because of weakness of the neck muscles.
+In more than two-thirds of all infants with deformational plagiocephaly, there is DPP of the right rear of the head, and DFP of the left forehead.